Biba Dow: Other involvements

 Dow lectures and writes on the work of her practice and on wider cultural ideas, and has been involved with teaching and examining throughout her career.
 She has written about architecture and culture in publications including Drawing Matter, the Architecture Foundation and Architects' Journal.

 A theme in much of her written work and lectures is the reconsideration of resources use in construction and the ethical professional responsibilities of architects in the face of climate change.
 Through her involvement in initiatives such as the GLA's Rubbish In, Resources Out, and events such as Building on the Built, which focuses on architectural work connected with existing structures, and Architect@Work (London 2020), which centred around the intersection of design and architecture with nature, Dow has emerged as a leading architectural figure in the new movement in urban environmental policy and circular economies.

 Dow has also taught at various UK universities, is an external examiner and teaches a diploma unit at the Cass, and has been a visiting critic at Cambridge University, the Kingston School of Art, and other schools.
 She is also a governor of a primary school in Brixton.

 She is a member of the Cathedral Fabric Committee at Coventry Cathedral, the Royal Borough of Kensington and Chelsea Design Review Panel and the Old Oak and Park Royal Design Review Panel.
+In 2025 she became a trustee of the Architecture Foundation.